 This program is for students ages 3-5 who only have IEPs as recommended by the student IEP team.
 The maximum number of students is 10 and each classroom has one certified Early Childhood Special Education Teacher and two paraprofessionals.
 Students in this program will have more significant needs than the Blended Preschool Program.
 The High Scope Curriculum is used, and the program is located at Caledonia Elementary School and Washington Academy.

 Director of Special Education

-Students are in the general education setting but receive speech as a special education service.
+Students who receive Speech and Language are in the general education setting and receive speech as a specialized service.
 Services can be pull-out our push-in and the program is located in all buildings.

 Students in the resource program are primarily taught in the general education setting with push-in and pull-out services.
 Students are supported by a special education teacher who collaborates with the general education teacher.
 Students in the resource program may take some classes at the instructional level.
 Students in the resource program are working in the general education curriculum, but may have accommodations or modifications to the curriculum or assessments in order to be successful in this setting.
 The resource program is located in all buildings.

 Students in this setting are receiving instruction within a special education classroom in a smaller setting.
 Curriculum is either an alternative (i.e., Focus Math or SRA Reading) or parallel to the general education curriculum with less in depth and at a slower pace.
 Students require intensive instruction in order to close the gap with their general education peers.
 Some students may take reading in the general education setting and math in the instructional setting.
 Students participate in general education electives, encore, and PE classes unless otherwise stated in their IEP.
 The instructional program is located at Caledonia, Lincoln, Meehan, and Seth Whitman Elementary Schools as well as Washington Academy, both middle schools, and both high schools.